xalaida/laravel-position/README.md

 ### How it works

-Models simply have an integer `position' attribute corresponding to the model's position in the sequence, which is automatically calculated on write and used for sorting the models on reads.
+Models simply have an integer `position` attribute corresponding to the model's position in the sequence, which is automatically calculated on write and used for sorting the models on reads.

 ### Creating models

-The `position' attribute is a kind of array index and is automatically inserted when a new model is created.
+The `position` attribute is a kind of array index and is automatically inserted when a new model is created.

 By default, the model takes a position at the very end of the sequence.